SamWindell/Signet/docs/usage.md

 ## sample-blend
 #### Description:
-Multi-sample Sample Blender: creates samples in between other samples that are different pitches.
+SampleBlend: creates samples in between other samples that are different pitches.
 It takes 2 samples and generates a set of samples in between them at a given semitone interval.
 Each generated sample is a different blend of the 2 base samples, tuned to match each other.
 This tool is useful when you have a multi-sampled instrument that was sampled only at large intervals; such as every octave.
 This tool can be used to create an instrument that sounds like it was sampled at smaller intervals.

 #### Usage:
 sample-blend `[OPTIONS] root_note_regex semitone-interval out-filename`